Skip to main content

 Location: Princess Anne, MD

 The University of Maryland Eastern Shore (UMES) is one of Maryland’s four HBCUs and one of the 12 campuses in the University of Maryland System.
-UMES offers bachelor’s degrees in 37 areas—ranging from accounting to urban forestry—provided through four separate academic schools:
+UMES offers bachelor’s degrees in 38 areas—ranging from accounting to urban forestry—provided through four undergraduate academic schools:

-In 2018, UMES Pharmacy graduates achieved a 96% first-time pass rate on the North American Pharmacy Licensure Exam (NAPLEX).
+Over the past decade, UMES Pharmacy graduates achieved an approximate 80% first-time pass rate on the North American Pharmacy Licensure Exam (NAPLEX).

 Learn more about the University of Maryland Eastern Shore and what it takes to get accepted.